LunarTulip/dice/README.md

 - Improve whitespace handling so as to avoid the current lossiness
 - Figure out an elegant way to handle verbose display of nested dice rolls.
 (See, for example, `2d3d4`.
 Rendering as [2, 1]d4 loses something; so does rendering as [4, 2, 4].)
 - Add support for multiple inputs in a single CLI run, via `cat` or suchlike
+- Allow pressing enter to work in place of button-pressing for shortcut-creation
+- Allow reordering shortcuts after their creation

 ### Debug